revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-163.Consider now i am in this `/home/user/work/project` What is the correct way to fix this ImportError error?
-Now if I type this `python ./programs/my_python_program.py` I will get import error as `ImportError` How will you help me to fix this `Importerror`?
+163.Consider I am in this `/home/user/work/project`.
+What is the correct way to fix this ImportError error?
+Now if I type this `python ./programs/my_python_program.py` I will get an import error as `ImportError`.
+How will you help me to fix this `Importerror`?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In Python does not add the current directory to `sys.path`, but rather than the directory that the script is in.
+Python does not add the current directory to `sys.path`, but rather the directory that the script is in.
 Add the /home/user/work/project to either `sys.path` or `$PYTHONPATH.`

 </details>

 ---

-164.Can you tell me What is Zoneinfo in python and what is does it?
+164. Can you tell me about Zoneinfo in python and what it does?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python Zoneinfo is a python module.
-Zoneinfo that provides a time zone.By default, t uses the systems time zone data but if not available it will use data in PyPI.
+- In python, Zoneinfo is a python module.
+Zoneinfo provides a time zone.
+By default, it uses thesystem’s time zone data but if not available, it will use data in PyPI.

 from zoneinfo import ZoneInfo
 from datetime import datetime, timedelta